MaxRicik/twitch-reader/README.md

 ## Setup
 Setup is pretty easy.
-You need to fill only a few data.
-For this purpose is GUI program `config.exe`.
-If the program exit immediately, most likely you haven't entered your parameters correctly.
+You need to fill only mandatory data.
+For this purpose is GUI program `config.exe`, or you can edit JSON file directly.
+If the program exits immediately, most likely you haven't entered parameters correctly.

 ### Filling the data
 - main